Best Golf Resorts In The Midwest - Golf Digest

 Roscommon, Mich.

 Tom Weiskopf's 18 features a front nine reminiscent of Augusta National and a closing stretch straight from the sand barrens of Pine Valley.
-Tom Doak's new reversible 18, The Loop, opens in 2017.
+Tom Doak's new reversible 18, The Loop, opened in 2017.

 More Information